-State and Citizen: Canadian Public and Constitutional Law
+Public and Constitutional Law

-This course provides an introduction to the basic principles of Canadian Constitutional law, focussing on the Canadian Charter of Rights and Freedoms, Aboriginal Rights, the division of powers between the Federal and Provincial governments and between the individual and the collective.
+This course provides an introduction to the basic principles of Canadian constitutional law, focussing on the Canadian Charter of Rights and Freedoms, Aboriginal Rights, the division of powers between the Federal and Provincial governments and between the individual and the collective.
 The course examines the nature, sources and role of public and administrative law in Canada, including the scope of the regulatory state (boards, tribunals, agencies), and the role of the legislature, executive and judiciary and the common law constraints on executive action.
 Students will examine the evolving nature of state regulation, the relationship between domestic and international law, and the distinct features of common law decision-making, statutory interpretation and constitutional interpretation.